anders94/bitcoin-supply.com/README.md

 This is the codebase behind the bitcoin-supply.com website.
 It shows how the supply calculations are reached and serves as a platform for proposals and debate about changes to these calculations.
-Primarily, this site tracks *provably lost* coin although we will be adding other grades in the future.
+Primarily, this site tracks *provably lost* coin although *likely lost* and other classifications are possible.

-*Provably lost* comprises coin that has been made impossible to spend and coin lost by miners not collecting all available fees and new supply.
-Generally, existing coin can be lost in transactions that require something impossible to be true (such as 1 + 1 = 3) in order to be spent.
-Existing coin can also be lost in fees that miners fail to collect.
-Miners can also fail to collect some or all of the new coin available in a block.
-All of these cases result in *provably lost* coin.
+Coin can be *provably lost* by users issuing transactions which require an impossible condition for re-spend. (akin to requiring 1 + 1 = 3 before a coin can be spent again) Coins can also be *provably lost* by miners not accepting the expected new supply in a block (not accepting the block reward) or by not collecting the existing coins which are available to the miners as fees for the transactions in blocks.

+Coin classified as *likely lost*, as its name would imply, is a more subjective label.
+This include coins that are likely unspendable due to the loss of private keys.
+While this type of loss can never be proven, it is still a useful estimation.

 ## Contributions